Frequently Asked Questions

 - Transitional Bilingual Education Programs use the child's native language in order to transition students into the mainstream language (in the U.S., English).
-The native language is used as a medium of instruction to support the second language learning until the student can to transition into an all-mainstream language classroom situation.
+The native language is used as a medium of instruction to support second language learning until the student can to transition into an all-mainstream language classroom situation.
 The aim is not to develop bilingualism.

-- Second language enrichment programs are programs that aim to teach a minority language to language majority student.
+- Second language enrichment programs are programs that aim to teach a minority language to a language majority student.
 It teaches the language and a course in the language.
 The aim is bilingualism.

-There are other programs that promote multilingualism, such as language awareness programs that do not aim to develop bilingualism per se but aim to develop awareness of many languages with which our students often work.
+There are other programs that promote multilingualism, such as language awareness programs that do not aim to develop bilingualism per se, but aim to develop awareness of many languages with which our students often work.